 Authorized user cards are great for kids because they can help start building a credit history and increase their score.

 Team member Jasmin’s daughters both have authorized user cards on her Chase Sapphire Preferred account.
 Not only is this helping her daughters establish credit history, but Jasmin also benefits.
-Because she earns valuable Chase Ultimate Rewards points when they make a purchase.

 Plus, some cards offer a bonus miles or points just for adding an authorized user.
 Just remember that as the primary cardholder, you’re responsible for ALL charges to your account.
 So don’t add a child if you’re concerned about them going on a shopping spree (or consider limiting access to the card). 😉